shakacode/react_on_rails/docs/additional-details/recommended-project-structure.md

 # Recommended Project structure

-The React on Rails generator uses the standard `rails/webpacker` convention of this structure:
+The React on Rails generator uses the standard Shakapacker convention of this structure:

 ```yml
 app/javascript: